Close Menu

 Negotiating Utility Rates and Service Contracts

-Here's something most people don't realize: many of your bills are negotiable.
+Here’s something most people don’t realize: many of your bills are negotiable.
 Internet providers, insurance companies, and even some utility companies have retention departments whose entire job is to keep you as a customer.
-They have discounts available that they won't offer unless you ask.
+They offer discounts they won’t unless you ask.

 The negotiation script is simple: